Who are our preceptors?

 - Women’s health

-The core clerkships are six-weeks in length, beginning in January and ending in December of each year.
+The core rotations are six weeks in length, beginning in January and ending in December of each year.

 Scheduled mid-February through the end of April (three days per week for 10 weeks).